lit/lit/docs/_guide/05-template-reference.md

 ```
 If the user is logged in, the DELETE-button will be rendered.
 If the user is not logged in the part will clear,
 therefore the slot is empty and its fallback content "Sorry, no content available.
 I am just fallback content" will be rendered.
+### Performance
+All the options for rendering no content have small differences in performance depending on when and where you use them.
+However, these should be not noticeable to the user/developer.

+If you still want to know more, it basically depends on the DOM manipulations needed to get the desired result.
+For example if you have a text node and you want it to be empty, then setting its text content to an empty string is less DOM manipulation than having to
+remove the text node and add a new node containing nothing.
+However, if you used to have complex content like a `TemplateResult`
+where you now want no content, `nothing` can just remove all the nodes.